Content Related Links

 How to Make a Booking.

-To make a booking, you first need to decide on a wedding date and choose from the rooms available or the licensed venues available.
+To make a booking, you first need to decide on a wedding date and choose a venue.
 Don't forget you can visit the Grant Room at Marischal College by contacting the Registrars on 01224 522616 or email firstname.lastname@example.org or contact the Town Sergeants on 01224 522544 or 522543 to view the rooms available in the Town House.

 Once you have decided on where and when you would like to get married you can make a booking with a Registrar, either by calling the office on 01224 522616 or visiting our office in Marischal College.